 Every state has statutes of limitations regarding accidents and injuries.
 In North Carolina, the statute of limitations for a product liability case is three years.
 This statute is a strict deadline for you to file a lawsuit against the negligent party for their actions that led to your injury.

 The “clock” starts ticking on the date you incurred the injury.
 If three years pass and you haven’t filed suit with the civil courts, you’ll lose your right to any financial award for this specific situation.
 That’s why knowing what the statute of limitations is before beginning your case is essential.
-It takes time to gather evidence, build a case, and secure compensation, so it’s important to contact an attorney as soon as you can.
+It takes time to gather evidence, build a case, and secure compensation, so it’s important to contact DeMayo Law Offices as soon as you can.

 Injured by a Defective Product?
-Call DeMayo Law Offices, L.L.P.
-Today
+Call DeMayo Law Offices Today

-If you or a loved one sustained an injury from a dangerous product, you should contact the Charlotte personal injury lawyers from DeMayo Law Offices, L.L.P. immediately.
+If you or a loved one sustained an injury from a dangerous product, you should contact our Charlotte personal injury law firm immediately.
 You can depend on us to handle your case efficiently and help you move forward with your life.

 You’re going through a traumatic experience.
 You might be in severe pain and can’t take care of your family or return to your job.
 You’re missing out on daily life events you used to enjoy before the injury.
 We will provide emotional support and legal services you need to recover.